 Jesus went to the cross believing that His Father would not forsake Him but would raise Him from the dead.
 He never wavered.
 When the people mocked Him, He asked God to forgive them.
 With the final breath of life passing His lips, He affirmed His hope in a just and loving Father who would not abandon Him to the grave.
 He trusted that through His death and sacrifice on the cross, God’s redemption would be extended to all people.

 When we find ourselves in the midst of chaos, with broken and shattered hopes, mocked and humiliated, do we give into despair?
 Jesus could have.
 In such moments, trusting God seems next to impossible.
-The fear, the hurt, the pain, the loss, the devastation of these moments can overwhelm us.
+The fear, the hurt, the pain, the loss, and the sheer devastation of these moments can overwhelm us.
 Jesus found Himself in such a moment on the cross.
 He was not rescued from the pain, the torture, the humiliation, or death.
 Yet He trusted in His Father.

 Jesus not only perfectly represented God’s nature through the entirety of His trial and execution; He also showed us how to go through these moments of pain, suffering, and oppression as a human being.
 He forgave those who did this to Him, and He never lost faith in His Father.